xxcandiez/ml/account-assignment/draft.md

   my-file
 ```

-Suppose I would like to move the file myFile.f into the folder /myFolder.
+Suppose I would like to move the file my-file into the folder /my-folder.
 The most primitive way to do this
 is to run a terminal in the location of /home and use the command

 ```
->>> mv myFile.f myFolder/myFile.f
+>>> mv my-File my-folder/my-file
 ```

-This command calls the move executable (mv) and tells it to move the file myFile.f to the location
+This command calls the move executable (mv) and tells it to move the file my-file to the location
-myFilder/myFile.f.
-This is synonymous to pull out the move_file form and filling in the right parameters.
+my-folder/my-file.
+This is synonymous to pull out the move-file form and filling in the right parameters.

 ```
 Move File Form: